 Walking through the employee Recognition ROI Calculator, we see a few new variables in play.
 The first is Brand-A's estimated employee Recognition Investment, which when planning for success is recommended to be 1-2% of your annual payroll.

-Second, we see Deloitte's metric for estimated reduced turnover through meaningful recognition efforts.
-When taking into account the estimated costs to replace employees (now averaging 9-months salary, or for Brand-A $48,750 per head), we divide these anticipated replacement fees by the recommended employee recognition investment to uncover a very sizable ROI.
+Second, we see Deloitte's metric for estimated reduced employee turnover through meaningful employee recognition efforts.
+When taking into account the estimated costs to replace employees (now averaging 9-months salary, or for Brand-A $48,750 per head), we divide these anticipated replacement fees by the recommended employee recognition investment to uncover a very sizable business ROI.
 For every one dollar invested into meaningful employee recognition and employee rewards, Brand-A saves 3.

 4) Meaningful employee recognition efforts positively impact qualitative engagement metrics.